U-Shift/Declives-RedeViaria/Benchmark.md

 Lisbon) by 2012, covers all the Northern Metropolitan Area of Lisbon, and has a 10m cell resolution, when projected at the official Portuguese
 EPSG: 3763 - TM06/ETRS89.
 No more is known about this raster, and it has been used in several projects at CERIS Research Center.
+Modelo de Helena Rua das Linhas de Torres Vedras: digitalizou-se as curvas de nível e converteu-se para raster.

 ### For the road network